Compounding Equity Screen India: 5.14% CAGR, Underperforms Sensex by 6.92% Annually

 Limitations

 Currency effects.
 Returns are in INR.
 For USD-based investors, INR/USD fluctuations add another layer.
-The rupee depreciated in 2011-2013 and 2018-2019, amplifying negative periods for foreign investors.
+The rupee depreciated significantly in 2011-2013 and 2018-2019, amplifying negative periods for foreign investors.

 Policy sensitivity.
 Indian equity compounders are disproportionately exposed to domestic growth policy.
 Demonetization (2016), GST implementation (2017), and NBFC credit crises (2018-2019) created multi-year headwinds specific to India's equity structure that a global quality signal can't anticipate.